Freelance writing is difficult, and it’ll soon turn worse. Check what Bidsketch said.

 Don’t be scared yet.
 When you’re just coming in, you’ll find getting new contracts frustrating.
 You’ll have little or no problem when you follow a geek who is familiar with how freelancing works.

 Clients wouldn’t knock on your room door to pay you thousands of dollars.
 You’d need to visit them with your offer.
-Here’s where applying for gigs come in.
+Here’s where applying for gigs comes in.

 The sad truth?
 Clients’ attitudes might make you feel less of a human.
 Not that they’re at fault, you’re just irrelevant to them.
 The truth is bitter.